Izardo/pands-project-2021/README.md

 *The typical appearance of a pandas DataFrame*
 #### The basics (Shape, attributes, counts etc.) <a name="TheBasics"></a>

-The .info() method prints a concise summary of the dataframe.
+The info() method prints a concise summary of the dataframe.
 [3] It tells us the type of data we are dealing with.
 The shape of our data is a 2-dimensional array with 150 rows and 5 columns.
 In Pandas terminology, this type of data is known as a DataFrame.
 Four of the columns (or atrributes) are of quantitative type: sepal_length, sepal_width, petal_length, petal_width.
 While one, species, is categorical.
 The first four attributes are independent variables, while the class label is dependent.
 We can think of them as having a cause and effect realtionship - the class label is dependent on the value of the attributes.

 Further, it returns the data type of each attribute.
 The quantitative are all of type float (length and height of sepal or petal) and the categorical is of object type (class: species).
 This will determine what type of analysis we can perform on the data.
 Next, it returns the memory usage of the dataset, which is 6.0KB.
 Finally, we can see that there are no non-null values in our data set which is significant in that it ensures data integrity and prevents any potentially inaccurate conclusions.
 ```